mifi/lossless-cut/README.md

 ## Known issues
 - Some output videos will have an empty portion in the beginning (you might lose a few seconds after your in-cutpoint).
 A tip is to set the cutpoint a few extra seconds before the part you want to keep, that way you will not lose anything.
 See discussion in [#13](https://github.com/mifi/lossless-cut/pull/13)
 - If you get an error when cutting any kind of file under Windows, please check your anti-virus.
 It might be blocking execution of ffmpeg, see [#18](https://github.com/mifi/lossless-cut/issues/18)
-- Unsupported files can be losslessly remuxed to for example mp4 first with the following command: `ffmpeg -i input.ts -acodec copy -vcodec copy out.mp4`

 ## Development building / running